markolauren/easm/workbooks/README.md

 ### Views
 1. All observations - drill into all observations by selecting severity level, observation type, asset
-2. New observations - only new observations from the latest snapshot/export (which were not identified in earlier snapshots)
-3. High/Medium/Low - investigate observations by severity
-4. Asset Risk - observations based on latest snapshot (high,med,low) and their cumulative risk
+2. Asset Risk - observations based on latest snapshot (high,med,low) and their cumulative risk
-5. Vulnerabilities & Exploits - correlates web component vulnerabilities and if they are exploitable (correlates asset last seen to web component last seen value, only when those match)
+3. Vulnerabilities & Exploits - correlates web component vulnerabilities and if they are exploitable (correlates asset last seen to web component last seen value, only when those match). choose yes/no from the exploit available piechart to drill into vulnerabilities. choose an asset to see all related observations and all related vulnerabilities.
+4. Snapshot Browser - choose a snapshot to view new observations and all observations (high, med, low) in particular snapshot. drill in by choosing an observation.
+5. Asset Browser - search by asset name (and hit enter), then choose an asset from search results. view observations over time and vulnerabilities & exploits.
+6. High/Medium/Low - investigate observations by severity

 > NOTICE: if you've just configured the export and there isn't many snapshots yet - the graphs do not have much data to populate yet!